Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 # Make directory for amrfinder results
 mkdir amr_finder_results

-# Run for loop, where it generates amrfinder command for each of the forward end files.
+# Run for loop, where it generates amrfinder command for each assembly.
 for fasta in $fasta_files;
 do
         # Print out name of current fasta file